 Expressions of faith in blogs and Facebook posts are closely monitored by the State.
-Censure has increased, especially after the COVID-19 global pandemic, resulting in internet access restrictions and travel bans (obstacles to sharing the Christian faith with others).
-In practice, all Cubans assume that all social media use and phone conversations are being monitored by the authorities and self-censor.
+Censure has increased, especially since 2020, when public discontent with the communist model became more evident, resulting in internet access restrictions and travel bans (obstacles to sharing the Christian faith with others).
+In practice, all Cubans assume that all social media use and phone conversations are being monitored by the authorities, which promotes selfcensorship.
 Christian human rights activists and those who question and challenge the regime face arbitrary arrest and house arrest, which causes separation from family and church.
 Sometimes they must remain in their home without contacting anyone and under close police surveillance.